AlphaDev: Development

 On June 7, 2023, Google DeepMind published a paper in Nature introducing AlphaDev, which discovered new algorithms that outperformed the state-of-the-art methods for small sort algorithms.
 For example, AlphaDev found a faster assembly language sequence for sorting 5-element sequences.
 Upon analysing the algorithms in-depth, AlphaDev discovered two unique sequences of assembly instructions called the AlphaDev swap and copy moves that avoid a single assembly instruction each time they are applied.
 For variable sort algorithms, AlphaDev discovered fundamentally different algorithm structures.
 For example, for VarSort4 (sort up to 4 elements) AlphaDev discovered an algorithm 29 assembly instructions shorter than the human benchmark.
 AlphaDev also improved on the speed of hashing algorithms by up to 30% in certain cases.

 In January 2022, Google DeepMind submitted its new sorting algorithms to the organization that manages C++, one of the most popular programming languages in the world, and after independent vetting, AlphaDev's algorithms were added to the library.
 This was the first change to the C++ Standard Library sorting algorithms in more than a decade and the first update to involve an algorithm discovered using AI.
-In January 2023, DeepMind also added its hashing algorithm for inputs from 9 to 16 bytes to Abseil, an open-source collection of prewritten C++ algorithms that can be used by anyone coding with C++.
+In January 2023, DeepMind also added its hashing algorithm for inputs from 9 to 16 bytes to the open-source C++ library Abseil.
 Google estimates that these two algorithms are used trillions of times every day.